wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

       tar: Exiting with failure status due to previous errors

 #.
-After the file copy, we must uncomment the previously commented lines in ``Docker-compose.yml`` file:
+After copying the file, we must uncomment the previously commented lines in the ``Docker-compose.yml`` file:

    .. code-block:: yaml
       :lineno-start: 25